 When Honi wakes, he again passes the seedling, which is now a full-sized fruit tree, and people are eating its fruit.
 “Are you the one who planted that tree?”
 Honi asks the nearest person.
 “No,” that person replies, “I’m his grandson.”
 In its own way, the story of Honi really does come full circle.

-In recent years, Honi’s story has been adapted in various ways.
-This year, the band Stereo Sinai and the blog Midrash Manicures teamed up to tell the story in different forms, in both a song and a series of paintings on fingernails.
-And the animators at G-dcast have adapted the Honi story into a cartoon.
+Honi’s story continues to inspire, and in recent years, has been adapted in various ways.
+The band Stereo Sinai and the blog Midrash Manicures have teamed up to tell the story in different forms, in both a song and a series of paintings on fingernails.
+And the animators at BimBam have adapted the Honi story into a cartoon:

 February 8, 2012